maxproske/learn-aws/28-cloud-migration/README.md

 - Terraform can be used to migrate your infrastructure to the cloud.
 - CloudWatch can be used to monitor your infrastructure.
 - **Retain** and **Retire** are two options for dealing with on-premises infrastructure that is no longer needed.
+- **AWS MGN** (Migration Hub) is a service that can be used to replicate/migrate your application to AWS.